MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/index.md

 ## [Threading](~/ios/app-fundamentals/threading.md)

-This article discusses threading in a Xamarin.iOS application, and talks a bit about the the .NET thread pool, responsive applications, and garbage collection.
+This article discusses threading in a Xamarin.iOS application, and talks a bit about the .NET thread pool, responsive applications, and garbage collection.

 ## [Touch](~/ios/app-fundamentals/touch/index.md)